grammarly/ua-gec/README.md

 ### Getting started

-A simple way to install the package is by `pip`:
+The package can be easily installed by `pip`:

 ```
     $ pip install ua_gec==1.0
 ```

-Alternatively, you can install it from source:
+Alternatively, you can install it from the source code:

 ```
     $ cd python